 Flatseal

-Flatseal is a graphical utility to review and modify permissions your Flatpak applications has got.
+Flatseal is a graphical utility to review and modify permissions your Flatpak applications have got.
 This makes things a lot easier than going through the commands.

 Flatseal lists all the installed Flatpak applications.
 When you select one, you can see all the permissions.
-The enabled permissions can be easily spotted and if you want, you can disable it.
+The enabled permissions can be easily spotted and if you want, you can disable them.

 For example, Ksnip is a screenshot utility and it also has networking access to share the screenshots with online services like Imgur.
 If you do not need it, you can disable it.